Here at Bodhi Surf + Yoga, one of the most common things we hear from our beginner surf students is:

 “I didn’t know surfing was going to be so exhausting!
 I need to exercise more.”

 Yes, this is true!
-Surfing demands a high level of fitness in a variety of different capacities.
+Surfing demands a high level of fitness in a variety of different capacities — surf fitness can be slightly different than regular fitness!
 The more surf fitness trainings you perform on dry land, the longer you’ll be able to stay out in the ocean.
 That will mean more waves caught and more fun.